After logging on to Windows XP, Vista or 7, Desktop appears. Basically, it looks the same in all versions of Windows from XP to 8.1.

 To launch a program or an application, click or touch its tile.

 Start screen intentionally hides items that people do not use often (links to help files, program folders, etc).
-To access an alphabetically sorted list of all available program items, right-click on an empty area of Start screen and click All apps in App Bar that appears in the lower part of screen.
+To access an alphabetically sorted list of all available program items in Windows 8, right-click on an empty area of Start screen and click All apps in App Bar that appears in the lower part of screen.
 Touch screen owners should swipe in from the bottom of screen to reveal App Bar.